Pretty Good Phone Privacy: Analysis

 We study our PGPP design on a lab testbed in order to understand potential drawbacks.
 We implement a software-based \acrshort{EPC} and connect commodity phones to the software-defined radio-based \acrshort{enb}.

-\textbf{Prototype.} We create our prototype code on srsLTE~\cite{srsLTE}, an open-source platform that implements LTE-compliant \acrshort{enb} and \acrshort{EPC} functionality and can be run using software-defined radios.
-Our \acrshort{EPC} / \acrshort{enb} testbed, shown in Figure~\ref{f:pgppgear}, consists of an Intel Core i7 machine running Linux and a USRP B210 radio.
-We use off-the-shelf commodity phones (Moto X4, Samsung Galaxy S6, and two OnePlus 5s) with programmable \acrshort{sim} cards installed to allow the phones to connect to the PGPP LTE network.
+\paragraph{Prototype.} We create our prototype code on srsLTE~\cite{srsLTE}, an open-source platform that implements LTE-compliant base station and core network functionality and can be run using software-defined radios\footnote{We build our prototype on a 4G LTE platform as we are not aware of any platforms that fully implement 5G and are sufficiently mature for experimentation with real hardware.}.
+Our testbed, shown in Figure~\ref{f:pgppgear}, consists of an Intel Core i7 machine running Linux and a USRP B210 radio.
+We use off-the-shelf commodity phones (Moto X4, Samsung Galaxy S6, and two OnePlus 5s) with programmable \acrshort{sim} cards installed to allow the phones to connect to the PGPP network.